IT5016-Assessment3-20241046/IT5016_ASSESSMENT3_20241046/README.md

-# IT5016_ASSESSMENT3_20241046
+IT5016D – Assessment 3: Research Repository
+Student Name:Jyoti Singh
+Student ID:20241046

-Research Repository for IT5016D - Assessment 3 by Jyoti Singh
+This repository is for IT5016D - Assessment 3.
+It will include:
+- My own code
+- Practice/inspired code
+- Analysis of design principles and patterns
+- Commentary on programming concepts